-Tempered glass customers usually have certain tolerances for tempered distortion.
-However, there are a few types of defects with a zero-tolerance policy in most markets and applications.
-One of these is a defect called “white haze”.
+Tempered glass customers usually have certain tolerances for tempered distortion and other defects, like white haze.
 I heard a while ago that this phenomenon is also being called “ghosting”.
 Ghosting is a funnily accurate description, since if you don’t know exactly what must be done to avoid the defect – it really feels as if there’s a ghost in the furnace causing it.

 Have you had a ghost in your tempered glass?